asam-ev/.github/profile/README.md

 ## Tools and External Resources

 ASAM members or projects teams oftens develop repositories, scripts or small tools that support the use of one or more ASAM standards.
-To increase thier visibility and accessibility, you can also find them here:
+To increase their visibility and accessibility, you can also find them here:

 [ASAM Resources](https://www.asam.net/active-projects/resources/)